DistributedCollective/solidoc2/readme.md

 **CLI Arguments**

 1. Path to truffle project (or similar) root.
+2. Path to abi files relative to the root from p.1
-2. Path to generate documentation to.
+3. Path to generate documentation to.
-3. Do not recompile.
+4. Do not recompile.
 Optional, default: false.
-4. Language.
+5. Language.
 Optional, default: en.

 **How to Use Solidoc?**